vdice/lunarleap/notes.md

   I want to be able to add an update to a challenge with other media?

   I want to subscribe to other's challenges
+  (Can follow but need to implement details )

   I want to be notified (via email) if I haven't checked in (in 3 days?)